Tags

 You don’t need a separate analytics platform to measure your customer experience

-Dialpad Ai Contact Center comes with clean built-in analytics dashboards that make it easy for one supervisor to keep an eye on tens, even hundreds of agents.
+Dialpad Ai Contact Centre comes with clean built-in analytics dashboards that make it easy for one supervisor to keep an eye on tens, even hundreds of agents.
 Book a demo, or take a self-guided interactive tour of the app on your own!